zuplo/docs/policies/auth0-jwt-auth-inbound/doc.md

 ### Test the Policy

-Finnally, you'll make two API requests to your route to test that authorization is working as expected.
+Finnally, you'll make two API requests to your route to test that authentication is working as expected.

 1. In the route designer on the route you added the policy, click the **Test**